yourfriendfitz/solidDesign/README.md

 SOLID, DRY, GRASP, and TDD overlap in principle.

 The SOLID principles will help a designer articulate why some designs are superior to others.
 These principles will say nothing about a large number of software engineering issues.

+# Interface Segregation

+a client should depend on the smallest set of interface features, the fewest methods and attributes.
+A class needs to be designed so that collaborators have the narrowest interface.